abhijit-c/LatinTranslations/Georgics/src/book4.md

 - *fugiens* from *fugio, fugere, fugi, fugitus* is the present active participle, meaning to flee.

-      but let clear springs and pools green with moss and a thin stream fleeing through the grass be present,
+      but let clear springs and pools greening with moss and a thin stream fleeing through the grass be present,

 | *palmaque vestibulum aut ingens oleaster inumbret,*